vriveraq/datacamp-projects/README.md

-# DataCamp_Projects
+# DataCamp Projects
-This repository contains the Python notebooks from different projects from the DataCamp platform.
+This repository contains the Python notebooks from different projects from the DataCamp platform including:

+- Book Recommendations from Charles Darwin
+- Exploring 67 years of LEGO
+- Name Game: Gender Prediction using Sound